ssskram/asa/README.md

 ## Process

-Whole kit and caboodle can run as a serverless function, or as a scheduled task
+Whole kit and caboodle can run on a cron job

 ### program